MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 ## Changing browser session channel

 A single browser session can be changed by adding the URL parameter ```&channel=<channelname>```.
-This applies to all navigation within the browser tab.
+This URL parameter is used for all navigation within the browser tab.
 It might not be copied to a new browser tab.

 | Channel | URL parameter |
 | --- | --- |